gg582/ssh-chatter/README.md

 - `CHATTER_HOST_KEY_DIR` – Directory containing `ssh_host_rsa_key` (default `/var/lib/ssh-chatter`).
 - `CHATTER_EXTRA_ARGS` – Additional arguments appended to the `ssh-chatter` invocation.
 - `CHATTER_VOTE_FILE` – Path to the vote state file (default `vote_state.dat`).

+Translation support relies on the OpenAI Responses API.
+Set the following in `chatter.env` (or the environment) to enable it:

+- `OPENAI_API_KEY` – Secret API key used to authenticate translation requests.
+- `OPENAI_API_BASE` – Optional override for the API base URL (defaults to `https://api.openai.com/v1`).

 If you prefer to install without immediately starting the service, run the script with `SKIP_START=1`.